-The stunning winter wonderland of Tromso and Loftoen shared with a decade of Arctic photographic experience.
+The stunning winter wonderland of Tromso and Lofoten shared with a decade of Arctic photographic experience.
 Don't miss this truly beautiful photographic adventure.

-Join us for 14 nights of winter wonderland in Arctic Norway.
+Join us for 14 days of winter wonderland in Arctic Norway.
 Charming fishing cottages and dramatic coastal scenery will be your reward for this adventure.
-A unique and charming immersion into the rugged landscapes of Tromso & Lofoten, with the help of local experts and two profressional Photographers.
+A unique and charming immersion into the rugged landscapes of Tromso, Senja & Lofoten, with the help of local experts and two profressional Photographers.

 Our home for these three days are some lovely cabins to the west of Tromso, right on the water.
 It's a remarkably peaceful part of the coast and ideal for chasing auroras should we get clear conditions at night.
 We've picked out some exceptional locations to photograph around the islands of Kvaloya and Ringvassoya, plus we'll traverse into the city of Tromso and explore some of the fjords to the east of the hills.
 We want to ensure that everyone on the workshop has a chance to practise their night photography and adjust to shooting in the cold.

 We have a 4 hour drive to reach our next location, the remote coastline of Senja.
 Along the way we pass sweeping hills and quiet coastal communities, before hitting those dramatic plunging fjords that we love so much.
 The weather here can be equally dramatic, with sudden bursts of snow or breaking sunlight giving us different charms to photograph.
 We have also picked out some locations for Aurora photography on the nearby coastline.
 On our departure from Senja we make an overnight stop half way between Senja and Svolvaer to make the journey a little more comfortable.